Subscribe Now

 All networking protocols follow a predefined process for exchanging data.
 SMTP defines a method for exchanging data between an email client and a mail server.
 An email client is what a user interacts with: the computer or web application where they access and send emails.
 A mail server is a specialized computer for sending, receiving, and forwarding emails; users do not interact directly with mail servers.

-SMTP connection opened
+SMTP connection established

 Mail Transfer Agent (MTA)